 Hampi is a UNESCO World Heritage Site on the river Tungabhadra in Karnataka, South India.
 It was once the centre of the powerful Vijayanagara empire that spanned most the Deccan region between the 13th and 17th centuries.

 Hampi is a great destination for a road trip from Hyderabad, but planning one isn’t all that simple.
-We’ve done four road trips from Hyderabad to Hampi over the years, and here are a few things we’ve learned that’ll make planning your own road trip a little easier.
+We’ve done five road trips from Hyderabad to Hampi over the years, and here are a few things we’ve learned that’ll make planning your own road trip a little easier.